LaraFB/3-ano/README.md

 ##### Sprint Plan

-- Goal: User Interfeca aperfeiçoada, terminar todos os metodos em falta, e corrigir bugs que possam existir
+- Goal: Notifications for goals or low funds, report generation and exportation to PDF

 - Roles:
-  - Product Owner:
+  - Product Owner: Artur Yurchuck
-  - Scrum Master:
+  - Scrum Master: Lara Bizarro
 - Dates: from 1/Dez to 15/Dez, 2 weeks

 - To do:

+  - US 4: As a student, I want to generate reports so that I can analyze send them or analize them later.
+[Story Points: L]
+    - Task 1: Implement feature to allow generation of a report
+    - Task 2: Create methods to generate report

   - US 6: As a user, I want to set goals so that I can work for a specific objective.
 [Story Points: M]
     - Task 4: Create notifications methods